 12.24.68 "He definitely saw two cars, a station wagon and another vehicle, parked approximately three or four feet to the right of the station wagon.
 He did not see anyone in the cars or around them.
 He stated as he traveled approximately one quarter of a mile beyond, he thought he heard a shot."

-James Owen was correct, his journey to Benicia that night meant his headlights would have illuminated that portion of the turnout, however he was unable to illuminate us in any great detail concerning the second vehicle, despite giving us a fairly good description of the Rambler station wagon only 10 feet to its left.
-Often overlooked, because the eyewitness was not named, it is apparent he gave us a further statement revealing crucial details about the killer's car that night, details that may have implications on the role of the white Chevrolet Impala that night and possibly the number of assailants connected with the murders.
+James Owen was correct, his journey to Benicia that night meant his headlights would have illuminated that portion of the turnout, however, he was unable to illuminate us in any great detail concerning the second vehicle, despite giving us a fairly good description of the Rambler station wagon only 10 feet to its left.
+Often overlooked, because the eyewitness was not named, it is apparent he gave us a further statement revealing crucial details about the killer's car that night - details that may have implications on the role of the white Chevrolet Impala that night and possibly the number of assailants connected with the murders.

-On page 6 of the police report it states the time window of Stella Borges (Medeiros) and James Owen in the top left corner, indicating the possible time of the attack at 11.14 pm -11.20 pm, it names Stella Medeiros as the person who discovered the crime, the location of the crime, the likely firearm used (JC Higgins auto/pistol), but most importantly in the section labeled 'Vehicle used by suspect(s)' it states "Unknown.
+On page 6 of the police report it states the time window of Stella Borges (Medeiros) and James Owen in the top left corner, indicating the possible time of the attack at 11.14 pm -11.20 pm.
+It names Stella Medeiros as the person who discovered the crime, the location of the crime, the likely firearm used (JC Higgins auto/pistol), but most importantly in the section labeled 'Vehicle used by suspect(s)' it states "Unknown.
 Witness observed dark car, lacking in chrome, not large and not compact."
-Unknown; referring to the make, however the witness described the suspect vehicle as dark.
-The only eyewitness that saw two vehicles in the turnout that night was James Owen, it couldn't be anybody else between 11.14 pm-11.20 pm other than Stella Medeiros, and she clearly stated on page 20 of the police report "She saw only one car at the scene.
+Unknown; referring to the make, however, the witness described the suspect vehicle as dark.
+The only eyewitness that saw two vehicles in the turnout that night was James Owen, so it couldn't be anybody else between 11.14 pm-11.20 pm other than Stella Medeiros, and she clearly stated on page 20 of the police report "She saw only one car at the scene.
 It looked like a Rambler, grayish in color, it had a chrome rack on the top."
-Therefore James Owen was the witness to the description of the assailant's vehicle on page 6.
+Therefore, James Owen was the witness to the description of the assailant's vehicle on page 6.

-Is it possible this vehicle and the Chevrolet Impala are one and the same, and somehow connected to the crime.
+Is it possible this vehicle and the Chevrolet Impala are one and the same, and somehow connected to the crime?